Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Moment of Truth

 Here’s the kicker, though.
 When I finally assembled the bench and set it in its new sunny spot on the porch, I felt a rush of pride, but also a tinge of anxiety.
 What if it collapsed the moment someone sat on it?
-I could just imagine my neighbor, old Mr. Jenkins, ending up in the flower bed in a heap of splinters.
+I could just imagine my neighbor, old Mr. Jenkins, ending up in the flower bed in a heap of .

 But that little bench, it stood strong.
 I watched a couple of friends perch cautiously on it, and when it held firm, I almost laughed.
-My son plopped down next to them, and that’s when I knew it was a .
+My son plopped down next to them, and that’s when I knew it was a success.
 We all sat there, sharing stories and laughing in the late afternoon light.

 A Cozy Ending